Critical Thinking Skills in the Food Industry: How to Build Them and Impress Employers

 1. Take Time and Think

 Life moves really fast especially when you’re in school.
 By the time you finish one assignment there is already another one waiting.
-But this pace actually makes now the perfect time to practise slowing down.
+But this pace actually makes now the perfect time to practice slowing down.
 Food processing facilities can be hectic environments so being able to pause and think clearly under pressure is a genuinely valuable skill.

 A few ways to build that habit:

-Set timers on social media apps.
+- Set timers on social media apps.
 A small delay helps you check in with yourself before reacting.
 (I personally do this!)

-Try a “walking problem-solve.”
+- Try a “walking problem-solve.”
 Go for a walk and think through a problem without distractions.
 Bonus: you’ll get your steps in.

 The goal isn’t to slow everything down (it’s to create a small gap between stimulus and response).
 That gap is where good thinking happens!